 Similarly, enzymes produced during the course of gum disease might pass into the lungs.
 Once there, they could help pathogens take root and colonize the lung tissue.

-These changes spark inflammation; over the long term, inflammation causes changes in cells that raise the likelihood of cancer developing.
+These changes spark inflammation; over the long term, inflammation causes changes in cells that

 One could read this article as a worrying collection of conditions made all the more likely to occur, courtesy of gum disease.